nuta/operating-system-in-1000-lines/website/en/08-exception.md

 In RISC-V, an exception will be handled as follows:

 1. CPU checks the `medeleg` register to determine which operation mode should handle the exception.
 In our case, OpenSBI has already configured to handle U-Mode/S-mode exceptions in S-Mode's handler.
-2. CPU saves its state (registers) into various CSRs (see below).
+2. The CPU saves information about the exception in various CSRs (see below).
-3. The value of the `stvec` register is set to the program counter, jumping to the kernel's exception handler.
+3. The program counter is set to the address stored in `stvec`, transferring control to the kernel's exception handler.
 4. The exception handler saves general-purpose registers (i.e. the program state), and handles the exception.
 5. Once it's done, the exception handler restores the saved execution state and calls the `sret` instruction to resume execution from the point where the exception occurred.